syncfusion-content/fileformat-docs/File-Formats/XlsIO/convert-excel-to-pdf-in-blazor.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example of how to convert an Excel document to PDF in Blazor WASM App is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/Blazor/Client%20Side/Convert%20Excel%20to%20PDF).

 By executing the program, you will get the **PDF document** as follows.

 <img src="Blazor_images\Blazor_images_Server_and_Client_App_Output.png" alt="Excel to PDF in Blazor WASM App" width="100%" Height="Auto"/>

+N> To convert Excel to PDF, it is necessary to access the font stream internally.
+However, this cannot be done automatically in a Blazor WASM application.
+Therefore, we recommend using a Server app, even though Excel to PDF conversion works in a WASM app.

 Click [here](https://www.syncfusion.com/document-processing/excel-framework/blazor) to explore the rich set of Syncfusion Excel library (XlsIO) features.